denvercude/Ai-E-Reader/backend/README.md

 ### AWS Textract (Default Provider)

 This project uses **AWS Textract** for OCR (Optical Character Recognition) in production environments.
-Textract is preferred over Tesseract because Vercel’s serverless environment cannot reliably handle CPU‑intensive OCR workloads.
+Textract is preferred over Tesseract because Vercel’s serverless environment cannot reliably run CPU‑intensive OCR workloads.

 Jobs are asynchronous: you upload a PDF with `/api/ocr/start`, then poll `/api/ocr/status/:id` for results.
 When a Textract job is queued, the server responds with HTTP 202 Accepted and includes:
 - `Location: /api/ocr/status/:id` pointing to the polling endpoint
-- `Retry-After: 2` suggesting a polling cadence (seconds)
+- `Retry-After: 2–5` suggesting a polling cadence (seconds), depending on load

 Max upload size is 50 MB (requests over this limit are rejected with HTTP 413).